MMichaelVdV/PolyStab/README.md

-#### PolyStab: Individual-based modeling to study popyploid establishment from an eco-evo perspective
+#### PolyStab: Individual-based modeling to study polyploid establishment from an eco-evo perspective

 This repository contains an individual-based model and accompanying Pluto notebooks with toy simulations to study polyploid establishment from an integrated eco-evolutionary persepective.